Oregon estate sale market overview

 Western estates skew strongly mid-century and modern, Spanish Revival and Mission, with notable concentrations of Asian decorative arts, studio pottery, and West Coast mid-century designers.
 Estates from established hill-country and coastal communities are particularly rich for design-forward buyers.
 Oregon follows the broader regional pattern, with local liquidators describing a steady mix of multi-decade household accumulations, occasional standout antique consignments, and a reliable rotation of mid-century and traditional furniture.

 Pricing in Oregon tends to follow the same arc as most regional markets: full price on day one, 25% off on day two, and 50%+ off on the final day.
-Liquidators who post their sales here generally accept cash, debit, and major credit cards, with a small surcharge over $50 not unusual.
+Liquidators generally accept cash, debit, and major credit cards, with a small surcharge over $50 not unusual.
 For larger furniture pieces, ask the on-site coordinator for a list of preferred local movers — they almost always have one and it saves you the work of vetting a stranger on a Saturday afternoon.

-Sign up for our zip-code email alerts at the bottom of this page to be notified when new Oregon sales are listed.
 Most liquidators post 5–10 days in advance, which is enough lead time to plan a Saturday route around three or four sales in a single county.